How Long Does a Tattoo Take to Heal?

 Check out our post on how to have fun in the sun without worrying about damaging your tattoo.

-Tattoo Location and Clothes Contact
+Tattoo Location and Contact With Clothing

 Tattoo Location and Skin Rubbing

-In relation to the advice about avoiding prolonged clothing contact – it may also be advantageous in some instances to try to avoid contact with yourself (huh?).
+In relation to the advice about avoiding prolonged clothing contact – it may also be advantageous in some instances to try to avoid contact with yourself (huh?)

 Being tattooed in/over/around joints can also be a bit of a nuisance.
-Places like the wrist, inner elbow and neck are constantly on the move meaning that when a tattooed area tries to scab over and grow new skin, these areas are constantly being broken down again due to the skin twisting, stretching and pulling.
+Places like the wrist, inner elbow and neck are constantly on the move, meaning that when a tattooed area tries to scab over and grow new skin, these areas are constantly being broken down again due to the skin twisting, stretching and pulling.

-Now I’m not asking you to start straight-arming all of your drinks at the bar, but try and move your tattooed joints as little as possible – it’s tough for a week or so, and joints do generally take longer to heal than other areas, this can’t be helped, but try to keep movement as minimal as possible.
+Now, I’m not asking you to start straight-arming all of your drinks at the bar, but try and move your tattooed joints as little as possible.
+It’s tough for a week or so, and joints do generally take longer to heal than other areas, this can’t be helped, but try to keep movement as minimal as possible.

 Whether the Tattoo is in Color or Black and Grey